najoungkim/najoungkim.github.io/students.md

 Apologies in advance that I will have to decline requests that don't follow the above instructions, and thanks for understanding!

+* * *

+### Research opportunities for BU students

+**Undergrads**: I typically ask undergraduate students to have taken & performed well in at least one of my advanced computational courses (i.e., non-intro) before discussing research opportunities, unless you already have prior research experiences.
+Then, feel free to reach out to me to either: (1) pitch a project that is UROP-scoped that aligns with my research interests, or (2) ask if there are RA opportunities (but RA opps are sparse).

+**MS students**: I am not available to supervise MS theses until the end of S24.
+I am still happy to discuss collaborations, IF the project you're interested in is directly in line with my research interests.

+**PhD students who are not my advisees**: Reach out to me and we can discuss more!